mwpenny/portal64-still-alive/documentation/levels/signals.md

 There are various other level objects that can send and receive signals, including those that the player cannot directly interact with such as the indicator light strips (they are materials).
-Buttons are special cases and can set two possible signals: one for a regular press and another for a press with a cube.
+Buttons are special cases and can set two possible signals: one for a regular press and another for a press with an object (i.e., a cube).
 This is useful for only taking an action once a level is properly solved.
 Note that the exact name structure differs per object.
 See [Level Objects](./level_objects/README.md) for more details.

 Objects which can be deactivated will clear their associated signal when that